reactjs/react.dev/src/content/reference/react/use-client.md

 * When a `'use client'` module is imported from another client-rendered module, the directive has no effect.
 * When a component module contains a `'use client'` directive, any usage of that component is guaranteed to be a Client Component.
 However, a component can still be evaluated on the client even if it does not have a `'use client'` directive.
 	* A component usage is considered a Client Component if it is defined in module with `'use client'` directive or when it is a transitive dependency of a module that contains a `'use client'` directive.
 Otherwise, it is a Server Component.
 * Code that is marked for client evaluation is not limited to components.
-All code that is a part of the client module sub-tree is sent to and run by the client.
+All code that is a part of the Client module sub-tree is sent to and run by the client.
 * When a server evaluated module imports values from a `'use client'` module, the values must either be a React component or [supported serializable prop values](#passing-props-from-server-to-client-components) to be passed to a Client Component.
 Any other use case will throw an exception.

 ### How `'use client'` marks client code {/*how-use-client-marks-client-code*/}

 In a React app, components are often split into separate files, or [modules](/learn/importing-and-exporting-components#exporting-and-importing-a-component).

-For apps that use React Server Components, the app is server-rendered by default. `'use client'` introduces a server-client boundary in the [module dependency tree](/learn/understanding-your-ui-as-a-tree#the-module-dependency-tree), effectively creating a subtree of client modules.
+For apps that use React Server Components, the app is server-rendered by default. `'use client'` introduces a server-client boundary in the [module dependency tree](/learn/understanding-your-ui-as-a-tree#the-module-dependency-tree), effectively creating a subtree of Client modules.

 To better illustrate this, consider the following React Server Components app.